-The College will take all reasonably practicable measures to comply with the Noise at Work Regulations 2005, and to prevent or reduce risks to health and safety from exposure to noise at work.
+The school will take all reasonably practicable measures to comply with the Noise at Work Regulations 2005, and to prevent or reduce risks to health and safety from exposure to noise at work.

-The College will assess the risks to your employees from noise at work and, where applicable:
+The school will assess the risks to employees and students from hazardous noise and where applicable:

-- Take action to reduce the noise exposure that produces those risks; - Provide employees with hearing protection if the noise exposure cannot be sufficiently reduced by using other methods; - Make sure the legal limits on noise exposure are not exceeded;

-- Provide employees with information, instruction and training; - Carry out health surveillance where there is a risk to health.
+- Take action to reduce the noise exposure that produces those risks. - Provide employees and students with hearing protection if the noise exposure cannot be sufficiently reduced by using other methods. - Make sure the legal limits on noise exposure are not exceeded. - Provide employees and students with information, instruction and training. - Carry out health surveillance for employees where there is a risk to health.